Definition, goals, methology & standards

 Existing standards for calculating a PCF

-In recent years, various standards have been developed to determine the CO2 balance of products.
-The best-known standards for calculating a carbon footprint are the British PAS 2050, the GHG and ISO 14067.
+Various standards have been developed to determine the CO2 balance of products.
+The best-known standards for calculating a carbon footprint are following:

 - PAS 2050: Publicly Available Specification (PAS)

-PAS was first published by the British Standards Institute in 2008 and revised in 2011 to provide an internationally consistent method for quantifying the CO2 balance of products and services.
+First published by the British Standards Institute in 2008 and revised in 2011 to provide an internationally consistent method for quantifying the CO2 balance of products and services

 - GHG Protocol: Product Life Cycle Accounting and Reporting Standard

-The GHG protocol was based on the first PAS 2050 method in the development of its product standard.
-It was published in 2011 and contains requirements for quantifying the greenhouse gas inventories of products and for public reporting.
+Based on the first PAS 2050 method, published in 2011, contains requirements for quantifying the greenhouse gas inventories of products and for public reporting

 - ISO 14067

-ISO 14067 is probably the most widely used standard for the creation of a Product Carbon Footprint.
-It is consistently being worked on.
-ISO 14067 defines the balance limits in which climate change alone is considered an impact category.
-This standard is widely applicable to all products and is intended to promote transparent communication of the results.
+Most common standard for PCF, consistently being worked , defines the balance limits in which climate change alone is considered an impact category, widely applicable to all products and is intended to promote transparent communication of the results

 Differences between the standards